What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 - Baking Soda and Vinegar (Optional)

-The first thing you should do when you encounter a blocked toilet is turning off the valve for water flow in front of the toilet.
-This step ensures that no water will enter the tank during your attempt to clear it.
-The valve usually is situated at in the middle of the tank on the other side.
+The first thing you need to do when you encounter a blocked toilet is shutting off water valves in front of the toilet.
+This will ensure that no more water enters the tank as you try to get it unclogged.
+The valve is typically located near the bottom of the tank, on one side.

-Your hands must be protected from potential bacteria or germs found in your toilet bowl with rubber gloves before using any tools that help in unclogging.
+You must protect your hands from germs or bacteria present in your toilet with rubber gloves prior to using any tools that help in unclogging.

 Step 3: Use a plunger.